-Once you’re connected to the internet, you can add apps to your home screen of your favorite streaming services.
+Once you're connected to the internet, you can add apps to the home screen of your favorite streaming services.

 Do I need a Smart TV to watch Netflix or Hulu?

-A Smart TV is one way you can stream services like Netflix, Hulu, or HBO, but no – you don’t have to have a Smart TV to be able to stream.
-Streaming devices like the Apple TV or Roku connect your TV to the internet and allows you to stream video through those services.
-You can also use a number of different smart devices to stream.
+A Smart TV is one way you can stream services like Netflix, Hulu, or HBO, but no, you don't have to have a Smart TV to be able to stream.
+Media streaming devices like the Apple TV, Fire TV Stick, or Roku connect your TV to the internet and also allow you to stream video.
+While some streaming services come with a monthly subscription fee, some allow you to watch programming for free.

 Can I have a cable or satellite package and still use a streaming service?